Financial Conflict of Interest Disclosure (FCOI) Process in Research

 2. Ownership interest in an entity

 3. Equity interest that when aggregated for the investigator and the investigator’s relatives exceeds $5000 in value as determined through reference to public prices or other reasonable measures of fair market value

-4. An equity interest that when aggregated for the investigator and the investigator’s relatives exceeds $5000 of value in aggregate ownership interest among family members in any single publicly traded entity.
+4. An equity interest that when aggregated for the investigator and the investigator’s relatives exceeds $5000 of value in aggregate ownership interest among family members and individuals in the same household in any single publicly traded entity.

 5. Any equity interest in a non-publicly traded entity.

 6. Salary, royalties, or other payments (excluding dividends) from a single corporate entity that, when aggregated for the investigator and the investigator’s relatives at any point in time, exceed $5,000.

 7. Intellectual property rights for concepts or technology that is utilized in the researchers research (e.g., patents, copyrights, and corresponding royalties)